Tipping in Europe

 Sweden

 Tipping is not expected in Sweden.
-Most people simply round up, and 5-10% is only for very good.
+Most people round up to the nearest krona for everyday service,.

 Finland

-Tipping is not expected in Finland.
-Service is included, so most people simply round up or leave a.
+Tipping is not expected.
+Service is included in the bill, so most people only round up to the.

 Iceland